Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Gradient-Based Algorithm for Stationary Point Convergence

-The above expectations \(\mathbb{E}[\cdots]\) are computed by sampling trajectories (or mini-batches) and taking an empirical average.
-That is, if we collect \(M\) samples indexed by \(i=1,\dots,M\), then

-Hence, each occurrence of \(\mathbb{E}\bigl[\cdots\bigr]\) in \eqref{eq:grad_theta_J}--\eqref{eq:grad_phi_J} (and earlier steps) is replaced by a sample mean over the drawn trajectories.
-Although individual samples may be high variance, repeated mini-batch updates yield an \emph{unbiased} estimator of \(\nabla_\theta J\) and \(\nabla_\phi J\).

-This algorithm effectively performs backpropagation-through-time (BPTT) on a discretized Merton problem, using a \emph{single-path} approach at each node \(\bigl(t_k,X_k\bigr)\).
-Although variance can be large for any single sample, unbiasedness is maintained in expectation.
-Repeatedly iterating leads to an effective “Pontryagin-aligned” policy, as we exploit the adjoint variables \((\lambda_k,Z_k)\) in each gradient step.
+This algorithm effectively performs BPTT on a discretized Merton problem, using a single-path approach at each node $\bigl(t_{k},X_{k}\bigr)$.
+Although variance can be large for any single sample, it remains unbiased in expectation.
+Repeated iteration gradually refines a Pontryagin-aligned policy, as each gradient step exploits the adjoint process $(\lambda_{k},Z_{k})$.

-\paragraph{Practical Note.} From an implementation perspective, one could simply define \(\pi_\theta\) and \(\,C_\phi\), compute \(J(\theta,\phi)\) on sampled trajectories, call \texttt{.backward()}, and let autodiff handle \(\nabla_\theta J\) and \(\nabla_\phi J\).
-That is, we do not strictly \emph{need} to extract \(\lambda_k\) or \(\partial_x \lambda_k\).
-Nonetheless, understanding the adjoint variables \((\lambda_k,Z_k)\) through Pontryagin’s principle can be invaluable, especially for: \begin{itemize} \item \textbf{Alignment penalties} (Section~\ref{sec:normalization}) that explicitly depend on \(\bigl(\lambda_k,\partial_x \lambda_k\bigr)\). \end{itemize} Hence, while the BPTT gradients may be computed “black-box,” the adjoint interpretation remains crucial for deeper insights and methodological enhancements.